-A similar approach was taken with this analysis and was modified to reflect the different tiers within the U.S. v Oregon Management Agreement and similar to the associated range of allocations currently under review in Issue 1 (80%/20%, 70%/30%, and 60%/40%).
-This abundance-based matrix approach uses 1) only Upriver spring Chinook abundances to the Columbia River, 2) 80%/20%, 70%/30%, and 65%/35% allocation for low, medium, and high run sizes, respectively, and 3) transfers 5% of the recreational allocation to the Snake River when at the high run size allocation.
+A similar approach was taken with this analysis and was modified to generally reflect the different tiers within the U.S. v Oregon Management Agreement and similar to the associated range of allocations currently under review in Issue 1 (80%/20%, 70%/30%, and 60%/40%).
+This abundance-based matrix approach uses 1) only Upriver spring Chinook abundances to the Columbia River, 2) 80%/20%, 70%/30%, and 65.0% (+2.5% Snake)/32.5% allocation for low, medium, and high run sizes, respectively.
+Under a high run size abundance scenario, 2.5% of the total non-treaty available impacts are additionally provided to the Snake River recreational fishery after the run size update in addition to their status quo recreational allocation (Table 1).